 The Interview Day

-Our interview day starts the evening pior to your interview with dinner hosted by 2 of our residents.
-The residents will either pick up the candidates from the hotel or meet directly at the restaurant of choice.
-This is a casual, relaxed atmosphere where applicants can ask questions and get to know some of the residents in our program.
-On your interview day, a resident will meet you in the hospital lobby around 8am and take you on a tour of our facilities.
-At 9am, the Program Director(s) will present a powerpoint presentation of our program.
-Following the presentation, applicants will be escorted to their individual interview.
-Each applicant will have a total of 3 interviews with faculty and sometimes a chief or senior resident will participate in interviewing applicants as well.
+Upon arrival to Syracuse, you'll be treated to dinner with some current residents in our program.
+In this casual, relaxed atmosphere, applicants are encouraged to ask questions and get to know the team.
+The next day (your interview day), a current resident will meet you in the hospital lobby at 7:45am to guide you on a tour of our facilities.
+At 9am, the Program Director(s) will give a brief welcome and presentation of our program.
+Following the presentation, applicants will be escorted to their individual interviews.
+Each applicant will have a total of 3 interviews with faculty; sometimes, a chief or senior resident may participate in interviews as well.
 Each interview is approximately 45 minutes in length.
-After morning interviews, lunch will be provided and all residents in the program are invited to stop by to answer questions.
-After lunch, applicants will have either 1 or 2 more interviews depending on their individual schedule.
-The day concludes at either 2 or 3pm.
+After morning interviews, lunch will be provided; all current residents are invited to stop by to answer any questions applicants may have.
+After lunch, applicants will complete their remaining interviews, wrapping up the day between 2pm and 3pm.
 Click here for a sample itinerary.

 A message from our chiefs: The interview day